Editor’s note: This post was originally published on 10/24/17 and has been updated for accuracy and comprehension.

 Oh, good ol’ AOL Messenger.
-How we miss those pointless hours of conversation that stretched into the night… NOT!
+How we miss those pointless hours of conversation that stretched into the night.

 But now, chatbots are making a comeback.

-And they are much more meaningful and useful in 2017 than they were in the 90’s.
+And they're much more meaningful and useful in 2020 than they were in the 90’s.

 Sorry AOL, it’s not you.
 It’s us.

-Here are five ways that you can use chatbots in your business:
+Here are five ways that you can use chatbots in your marketing strategy:

 People love to be on chat, and they probably spend way more time chatting than checking their email.
 That’s where bots come in.

 Your chatbot is like your own brand ambassador in your customer’s pocket.
-You can add a character to your bot - using emojis, funny videos, interesting data – that will showcase who you are and what your brand is about.
+You can add a character to your bot using emojis, funny videos and interesting data that will showcase who you are and what your brand is about.

-The coolest example of this is Disney’s chatbot they created for the launch of Zootopia.
+The coolest example of this is Disney’s chatbot, created for the launch of Zootopia.
 The chatbot was made to impersonate Judy Hopp, a character from the movie, and asks the user to solve a murder mystery.

-Chatbots are way better than online stores or email suggestions because they can customize the products and recommend something much more suitable for the customer.
+Chatbots are way better than online stores or email suggestions because they can customize the products and recommend the most suitable products for the customer.

 Check it out:

 Statistically speaking, this is great news for salesmen.
-Bots provide another sales channel, another way a customer could buy a product or service.
+Bots provide another sales channel – an additional way a customer could buy a product or service.